 This mostly has to do with both tools being so adept and consistent with their battery technology.
 Makita has a good handle on their batteries.
 Clearly, they make them at volume with an efficiency that seems unmatched by many others.
 Milwaukee Tool, while providing more battery capacity options than Makita, can sometimes include these larger packs in kits.
 That tends to increase the price of those systems.
 The upside is that this helps them perfectly align both tool and battery to hit their desired runtime numbers.

 In the end, it’s difficult to say one company has higher or lower pricing across the board—because neither does.
-One place where Milwaukee Tool excels: their compact line of M12 tools.
+One place where Milwaukee Tool excels: its compact line of M12 tools.
 Makita has their CXT system, but it’s not nearly as robust as the M12 line.
 They also have their sub-compact line—its advantage being that it stays on their existing 18V LXT battery platform.
 The Milwaukee M12 line, however, provides more than 100 truly compact tools for Pros.

 Sample Milwaukee vs Makita Tool Prices (using Acme Tools as our retailer):